zack-bitcoin/amoveo-docs/design/land_registry.md

 For example: [1,0,0] is the point at the north pole, and it encodes the line that is on the equator.

 Each great circle can be written in two ways.
 For example [1,2,-5] is the same circle as [-1,-2,5].
 These are encoding for the clockwise and counterclockwise versions of the circle.
-In the land registry, this would cut a land plot on the same line, but, it makes a difference as for which side of the plot ends up on the left branch vs right branch of the binary tree in the consensus state.
+In the land registry, this would cut a land field on the same line, but, it makes a difference as for which side of the field ends up on the left branch vs right branch of the binary tree in the consensus state.

 Binary tree based on great circles
 ====================

-The land plots are organized into a binary tree.
+The fields are organized into a binary tree.
 Each time the tree branches on a great circle.
 The great circle is dividing the land.
 One side of the land is managed by the right branch of the tree, and the other side of the land is managed by the left branch.

 Ethereum's merkle tree is organized based on the address of the account.
 If a bit of that address is a 1 or a 0, that determines whether that data ends up stored in the right or left branch of the tree.
 This means that it is impossible to store 2 different accounts under the same address.

 The land verkle tree is instead organized based on physical location of land with respect to the great circles we have drawn on the planet.
-This means it is impossible to store 2 different land plots that overlap on the globe.
+This means it is impossible to store 2 different fields that overlap on the globe.

 Vectorizing the binary tree
 =====================